rongqingpin/Cheatsheets/Matlab.md

 end
 movie2avi(mov,'fname.avi','fps',m,'compression','None');
 % or
-writerObj = VideoWriter(fname,'MPEG-4'); % fname is the name of the video writerObj.FrameRate = 2;
+writerObj = VideoWriter(fname,'MPEG-4'); % fname is the name of the video; other format e.g. 'Uncompressed AVI' writerObj.FrameRate = 2;
 open(writerObj);
 for i = 1:n;